Gilgamech/website/www/Gillogisms.md

 1. Global warming helps to meet Russia's existential need for a port that doesn't freeze over in winter.
 Their empire has largely been unable to ship goods nor move military forces during half of every year for more than 500 years.
 And the thawing trans-polar shipping route will create dozens of polar ports. - 2022
 1. GoFundYourself
 1. Good - actively benefits others.
 (Passive benefit, like breathable air, is largely ignored.)
+1. Good actors are capable of using their facial muscles to convey emotions. - generalized from MST3k and Jenny Nicholson among others.
 1. Good things come to those who wait, but there is too much of a good thing.
 And waiting is no guarantee that good things will come.
 Good things also come to those who go out and plant/gather them.
 1. Governments are made out of people.
 1. Grab bags are full of chaotic goods.